zmahfuz0613/react-components-functional/readme.md

 After running `$ npm run start`, we can view the app at `http://localhost:3000`

-`create-react-app` provides us with all the necessary tools and configuration necessary to start writing React. `npm run start` refers to an included script that starts up the development server.
+`create-react-app` provides us with a lot of nice tools and configuration to start writing React.
+It isn't required but it makes things easier, and we'll use it a lot throughout the rest of this unit.

 Along with installing the necessary dependencies, it creates an initial app skeleton that looks like this...